 - How To: Teachers can upload assignments directly into Google Classroom, and students complete the assignments and submit them for assessment.

 - When To Use: This is a great alternative to pen and paper assignments.
 I also love to use it as a central hand-in place for students when they are creating digital assignments to avoid having 30+ assignments shared with me in Google Drive.

 Blooket provides a fun place for online trivia and review games.

 - How To: Teachers need to sign up.
-Blooket is similar to Kahoot, in that kids need to answer questions.
+Blooket is similar to Kahoot in that kids need to answer questions.
 However, Blooket is interactive, and often, they can battle, steal, duel, etc., against each other.
 There are tons of pre-made game questions, like Kahoot.
 Blooket also doesn’t require you to press “next” after each question.
-Rather, students have a timer to complete questions (it’s automatically 7 minutes but you can change it).
+Rather, students have a timer to complete questions (it’s automatically 7 minutes, but you can change it).
 There are also “modes” teachers can choose.
 For example, Crypto Hack, Tower Defence, Battle Royale, etc. It is similar to Kahoot, but many of the games are not always time-based.
-Although you certainly still have the opportunity to get a better score the faster you play, students that do not necessarily need to answer the questions fast still have the opportunity to win.
+Although you certainly still have the opportunity to get a better score the faster you play, students who do not necessarily need to answer the questions fast still have the opportunity to win.
 This feature is fantastic as it levels the playing field for students.
-It allows for a greater variety of students to win and they all love to see themselves on the podium.
+It allows for a greater variety of students to win, and they all love to see themselves on the podium.